 At the Border (Port of Entry)

-If a passenger signs the administrative review waiver form then loses the right to apply for an AR.
-Perhaps, at times when a person whose leave is cancelled at the border may wish to leave the UK immediately.
+If a passenger signs the administrative review waiver form, then loses the right to apply for an AR.
+At times when a person whose leave is cancelled at the border may wish to leave the UK immediately.
 However, in such circumstances, the right to apply for administrative review is a barrier to removal.
-Therefore, the person may choose to remove this barrier by waiving his/her right to an immigration administrative review.
+Therefore, the person may choose to remove this barrier by waiving their right to an immigration administrative review.
 Accordingly, under paragraph AR2.10(a) of Appendix AR, an administrative review is no longer pending when the passenger signs a waiver form.

-If a person has signed an administrative review waiver form then cannot subsequently make an AR request.
-Moreover, an applicant cannot use the AR waiver form if he/she has already made an AR application.
-Therefore, an applicant needs to withdraw the application if he/she does no longer wish to continue the AR process.
+If a person has signed an administrative review waiver form, then cannot subsequently make an AR request.
+Moreover, an applicant cannot use the AR waiver form if they have already made an AR application.
+Therefore, an applicant needs to withdraw the application if they do no longer wish to continue the AR process.

-Perhaps, in the light of the aforesaid, an AR is not available for the following types of decisions:
+In the light of the previously mentioned, an AR is not available for the following types of decisions:

 - applications under the points-based system made before the date on which administrative review commenced for that route (20 October 2014 for Tier 4 and 2 March 2015 for Tiers 1, 2 and 5)

 - visitor visa applications